 The biggest restricted portion of China (almost 13%) goes to areas which require a travel permit for foreign travelers.

-These China travel permits must be stamped by a local government and are carried either on your person or with your tour group leader.
+This China travel permit must be stamped by a local government and are carried either on your person or with your tour group leader.
 You can be sure that the permits will be checked at the checkpoint.

 There are three primary places where a permit is required to travel in China: